root4loot/rescope/README.md

 [-] Parsing to JSON (Burp Suite)
 [✓] Done.
 Wrote 185786 bytes to burpscope.json
 ```
-The outputted results are ready to be [imported](#importing-results) to either Burp or Zap- depending on your choice.
-But before you do, make sure that you've read (and understood) the program policy ;)
+The resulting file may now be imported to Burp or ZAP depending on your choice.
+See [importing results](#importing-results) for details.

-Note: You are not required to remove http(s):// from the program URL prior to running.

 ### Defining multiple scopes
 Defining multiple scopes at once (to the same result) is only a matter of setting `-u` <url> several times.